Table of Contents

 - Place the mushrooms on a paper towel or newspaper

-- Direct a fan on the Magic Mushrooms for approximately two days (avoid using heat sources such as heaters or microwaves for the drying process.
+- Direct a fan on the magic mushrooms for approximately two days (avoid using heat sources such as heaters or microwaves for the drying process.
 High temperatures destroy the psilocybin).
-The temperature might get too hot and destroy psilocybin – the active substance.
+The temperature might get too hot and destroy the psilocybin—the active molecule.